 - Flexibility: A Gallup study found 63 percent of Millennials would leave their job for one with flextime, and 50 percent would leave for the opportunity to work off-site sometimes.

 - Financial Subsidies: Child care, tuition repayment assistance and HSA funding can be big differentiators for employers.

 Get Feedback from Employees

 For a company to attract and retain engaged employees, your leaders need to have a robust relationship with their team, top to bottom.
 A Gallup study showed that 67 percent of employees have had an annual review in the past 12 months, and yet only 30 percent say their manager involves them in setting their goals at work.
 Stay in touch with employees and make sure you have a feel for the team's enthusiasm and satisfaction as your employee.
-Anonymous surveys are a great tool for this.
+Anonymous surveys through a Core HR system are a great tool for this.